 Now it is time to install VirtualMin.
 To do so, use the command below:

-Once it has completed you should see a line similar to the following:
+Once it has been completed you should see a line similar to the following:

 Congratulations!
 You have successfully installed Virtualmin.
 Thanks for using this tutorial for installing Virtualmin webserver management in CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Virtualmin website.